rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 4
 For each subject show the subject and the number of prizes.
+`nobel(yr,subject, winner)`

 **My Solution:**